 As you might have already realized, today’s post is about a very hot trend that is in constant growth.
 More and more companies are starting to recognize its importance: User experience writing or ‘UX writing’ in short.

 Right now, there are 51,291 professionals “registered” as UX writers on LinkedIn and almost 4,000 open jobs on Indeed alone.
 Of course, since the whole UX industry has not reached its maturity yet, it’s basically companies like Google and Netflix that demand such laser-focused UX roles.

-So, what’s UX writing?
+So, what is UX writing?

-Here’s a quick definition
+Here’s a quick definition:

-UX writing is the practice of writing interactive copies before the actual touchpoints with your visitors, customers, users etc. occur so as to automate and enhance their whole experience.
+UX writing is the practice of writing interactive copies before the actual touchpoints with your visitors, customers, users, etc. occur so as to automate and enhance their whole experience.

 The difference is that copywriting is more focused on sales and marketing while UX writing is focused on the UI and its optimal usability.
 Also, UX writing goes beyond the simple writing of text and demands the involvement of the UX writer with the design department.

 Although UX writing is a relatively new term, it has been around for longer.
-You might remember Clooney’s movie “up in the air” where Natalie Keener, a smart new intern, who wanted to automate the whole layoff process of the company, found out that there were big obstacles (people’s emotions and unexpected actions).
+You might remember Clooney’s movie “Up in the Air” where Natalie Keener, a smart new intern, who wanted to automate the whole layoff process of the company, found out that there were big obstacles (people’s emotions and unexpected actions).

 So what qualities does a UX writer need to better address usability?

-As it was mentioned above, UX writers work very closely with their design team so teamwork is a must.
+As was mentioned above, UX writers work very closely with their design team so teamwork is a must.
 Another soft skill that you will need to possess if you are really interested in UX writing is empathy.
-Attention to detail and strategic thinking are also important for this role.
+Attention to detail and strategic thinking is also important for this role.
 For further prerequisites, you can also refer to available positions for this field found on LinkedIn or Indeed.